fairwood/DecentralandUnityPlugin/README.md

 Click the "Scene Exporter" will open the exporter.

 **Note:** an auto-generated GameObject called ".dcl" will be created in the hierarchy.
-Don't touch it.
+Don't edit it.

 You can create a new scene or open the sample scene: